robinagandhi/swa/module-1/github-primer.md

 [Top](#table-of-contents)

 ### Step 6
 Now we will learn about [**forking** a repository](https://guides.github.com/activities/forking/).
-This is as easy as pie.
+This is as easy as pie!
 But what is a fork and what do you use it for?

 Here is what Github [says](https://help.github.com/articles/fork-a-repo/):
 > A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.